backprop-ai/backprop/docs/source/Utils.rst

 Utils
 =====

-Functions from ``kiri.utils`` let you save, load and upload models.
+Functions from ``backprop.utils`` let you save, load and upload models.

 Before saving or uploading a model be sure to have added the model a name, description and list of tasks.